digital-raven/raven/docs/user-guide.md

 **Conventional PC Gaming**
 - Steam: Via the native Steam client for Linux.
 When you launch and log-in to Steam, go to `Steam -> Settings -> Compatibility` and "Enable Steam Play for all other titles".
          This will tell Steam to use Proton for all titles in your library.
 Valve has done a ton of great work for cross-platform game compatibility.

 - GoG: GoG sells DRM-free games.
 GoG titles may be managed via the "Heroic Games Launcher" program shipped with Raven.
 You may configure titles in your library to use Steam's proton.

-       GoG also distributes its games with optional offline installers.
+  - GoG also distributes its games with optional offline installers.
 These should be usable with the `wine` program, but your mileage may vary per game.

-       Heroic Games Launcher has some optional dependencies.
+  - Heroic Games Launcher has some optional dependencies.
 They may be set [here](../patterns/raven-gaming/configuration.nix).

-- Epic: Via Heroic Games Launcher.
-- Prime Gaming: Via Heroic Games Launcher.
+Epic and Prime gaming are also supported via the Heroic Games Launcher.

 **Console Emulation**
 Raven also ships with various emulators for retro and modern consoles.